silitics/rugpi/www/docs/getting-started.md

 ./run-bakery run customized-efi-arm64
 ```

-You will then see the VM booting on the command line.
+If an image for `customized-efi-arm64` has not been built previously, this command will first build an appropriate image, reusing any layers which have already been built previously.
+Afterwards, it will start the VM, which you should then see booting.

 When creating the Docker container for Rugix Bakery, the `run-bakery` shell script also sets up port forwarding for SSH.
-That means that you can now connect to the running VM with:
+That means that you can now connect to the running VM directly from your terminal with:

 ```shell
 ssh -p 2222 -L 8080:localhost:80 root@127.0.0.1
 ```

 The option `-L 8080:localhost:80` will also forward port `8080` on your machine to the port `80` of the VM.
-Hence, you can now also view the static website installed into your system by opening http://127.0.0.1:8080 in your browser.
+Hence, you can now view the static website installed into your system by opening http://127.0.0.1:8080 in your browser.

 ## Installing an Update